Swarathmica-infraspec/payout-management-system/README.md

 go test -v ./...

-NOTE: this project is still under development and hence does not have HTTP API now.

-# NOTE:
+## To come out of devcontainer:

-To exit devcontainer: press F1: Dev Containers: Reopen folder locally
+press F1: Dev Containers: Reopen Folder Locally

 Or devcontainer is started throught terminal, use 'exit' to come out of bash.
 Stop container if required by : docker stop payoutmanagementsystem_devcontainer-db-1 docker stop payoutmanagementsystem_devcontainer-app-1

+NOTE: Only email ids with .com are supported.

+# Database Setup

+We use PostgreSQL running inside Docker for persistant storage.

+## Start Postgres with Docker Compose

+From the project root, open VS Code.
+Press F1: Dev Containers: Reopen in Dev Container

+This will start PostgreSQL in a container.

+# Run tests

+To run tests:
+go test -v ./...

-Or devcontainer is started throught terminal, use 'exit' to come out of bash.
+## To come out of devcontainer:

-Stop container if required by : docker stop payoutmanagementsystem_devcontainer-db-1 docker stop payoutmanagementsystem_devcontainer-app-1
+press F1: Dev Containers: Reopen Folder Locally

 # CI